top of page

 The easiest way to shove away cynicism?
 Turn off the news.
 The corporate media falsely makes us fear things and people.

 Look at this chart from Our World in Data.
 It compares what people actually die from (left) vs. what the media covers (right).
-Terrorism, murders, suicides… watch too much news and you’d think the #1 cause of death is humans killing each other.
+Terrorism, murders, suicides… watch too much news and you’d think the no. 1 cause of death is humans killing each other.

 Share of the Total Causes of deaths vs media coverage of same chart